Kitura/Kitura-CredentialsGitHub/README.md

 - *gitClientId* is the Client ID of your app in your GitHub Developer application settings
 - *gitClientSecret* is the Client Secret of your app in your GitHub Developer application settings
 - *callbackUrl* is used to tell the GitHub web login page where the user's browser should be redirected when the login is successful.
 It should be a URL handled by the server you are writing.
 - *userAgent* is an optional argument that passes along a User-Agent of your choice on API calls against GitHub.
-By default, `Kitura-CredentialsGitHub` is set as the User-Agent.
-[User-Agent is required when invoking GitHub APIs](https://developer.github.com/v3/#user-agent-required).
+By default, `Kitura-CredentialsGitHub` is set as the `User-Agent` header. [`User-Agent` header is required when invoking GitHub APIs](https://developer.github.com/v3/#user-agent-required).
 - *options* is an optional dictionary (`[String: Any]`); the allowable options are listed in `CredentialsGitHubOptions`

 Next, specify where to redirect non-authenticated requests: